The King James Version of the Bible – KJV

 - Is it the best translation of the true text available?

-The King James (or the New King James) Bible is the most reliable translation because it fulfilled the above criteria.
+The King James Version – KJV (and the New King James – NKJV) of the Bible is the most reliable translation because it fulfilled the above criteria.
 The King James Bible, so called because it was commissioned by King James I of England (born 1566 A.D., died 1625), and was written in 1611 A.D.
 It is also known as the Authorized or Common version.

 Though four hundred years old, the KJV still remains one of the most popular versions sold.
 Its Old Testament is based on what is called the Masoretic text, while the New Testament is based on the Textus Receptus.
 The translation method used is called Formal Equivalence, meaning that the translators attempted to translate the source text they had available, word-for-word, into English.